moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/account-setup.md

 ## Map an Account to Your Block Producer Node {: #map-account }

 The first step is a two-step process that generates [session keys](https://wiki.polkadot.network/docs/learn-keys#session-keys){target=\_blank} and maps the session keys to your account.
-Session keys are used to perform network operations, such as signing blocks.
+Session keys are used to perform network operations, such as signing blocks, whereas your account holds the staked funds and has an on-chain identity.
 By mapping the session key to your account, you create an association between your account and your block-producing node.

 You will need to create session keys for your primary and backup servers.
 Each of your servers, your primary and backup, should have its own unique keys.
 Since the keys never leave your servers, you can consider them a unique ID for that server.